Post image for Installing Studio Manager

 Installing Studio Manager

 You only need to use this section of the manual one time, when you set up Studio Manager for the very first time.
-If Studio Manager is already up and running, then skip to the section, “Running Studio Manager”.
+If Studio Manager is already up and running, then skip to the section, “Running Studio Managerâ€.

 Minimum Requirements

 Studio Manager belongs to a class of software generally referred to as a template.
-As such, it requires that FileMaker Pro 10 or 11 also be installed.
-For details, consult the FileMaker, Inc website for the software and hardware requirements for your vesion of Mac OS X or Windows.
+As such, it requires that FileMaker also be installed.
+For details, consult FileMaker Requirements for the software and hardware requirements for your version of Mac OS X, iOS or Windows.
+The upgrade to FileMaker 12 from it’s previous version (FileMaker 11) includes a change of file format.
+This means that y0u must use FileMaker 12 if you want to use Studio Manager 12.

-As of this writing (June 2011), the current version of FileMaker™ Pro is 11.0v3.
-Make sure you are running at least version 10.
+As of this writing (September 2013), the current version of FileMakerâ„¢ Pro is 12.0v4 and FileMaker Go has just been upgraded to 12.0v8.
+Make sure you are running at least version 12.0v1.
 A separate installation code is required for each computer used concurrently.
-Check the Downloads page on the FileMaker, Inc. website to determine the latest versions and to see whether or not you need to run an updater on your application.
-The graphic above shows that you can easily download the updater.
+Check the Downloads page on the FileMaker, Inc. website to determine the latest versions and to see whether or not you need to run an updater on your application.Â

 Install fonts (if necessary)

-Be sure to install the same version of each of these fonts on each computer that will be used with Studio Manager.
+If you decide to use a 3rd party font on any layout, be sure to install the same version of each of these fonts on each computer that will be used with Studio Manager.
 You may of course customize Studio Manager to use any fonts you wish, just be sure that these same fonts are installed and open on all the computers that will use it.

 Installing Studio Manager – 1

 Before you do anything else, make a duplicate of the zip file onto a backup disk.
+Please do not skip this step.
+Also, store the email with its link in a safe place.

 To expand the archive, double click the icon.